 What Is the Doctor Looking At?

 Before the exam starts, you’ll be asked to remove your glasses or contact lenses.
 You’ll put your chin and forehead against rests to keep your head steady.
-Your doctor may also put a few drops of dye in your eyes to highlight things she wants to look at.
-She’ll then turn out the room lights and turn on the slit lamp.
+Your doctor may also put a few drops of dye in your eyes to highlight things they want to look at.
+They’ll then turn out the room lights and turn on the slit lamp.

 During the exam, your doctor will look through the microscope, adjusting the light from the slit lamp to view certain parts of your eyes.
-Things she’ll look at:
+Things they’ll look at: